Does My Child Have Anxiety Quiz

 B. They seem to eat a bit more or less than usual or sometimes have difficulty falling or staying asleep.

-3. Is your child restless or fatigued most of the time?
+3. Is your child restless or tired most of the time?

-A. They appear more hyperactive or tired at times, which slightly affects their everyday activities.
+A. They sometimes appear more hyperactive or tired, slightly affecting their everyday activities.

-B. They are restless or exhausted most of the time; they seem too distracted or tired to participate in everyday activities, even play.
+B. They are often restless or exhausted; they seem too distracted or tired to participate in everyday activities, even play.

 C. They are normally calm and have enough energy throughout the day.